Find out the key scoring metrics every vendor needs to know before evaluating partner investment prioritization.

 On one hand, vendors need to be more diligent in their scorecarding process, which although time-consuming, unleashes the potential for a more lucrative, long-term relationship.
-Partners, meanwhile, must be more proactive with whom they choose to associate with, which means looking past incentive programs and market position as the only reasons to pursue business together.
+Partners, meanwhile, must be more proactive with whom they choose to associate with.
+This means looking past incentive programs and market position as the only reasons to pursue business together.

 Here, will explore various action-steps vendors can apply to their recruitment, onboarding, and enablement process during PIP evaluation.
 In particular, the key metrics to consider when formulating your channel partner scorecards, and examples of what those metrics might look like.

 Why Partner Investment Prioritization is Bias

 At the end of the day, vendors and partners want to earn each other’s attention, endorsement, time and resources.

-With the “big” channel partners having more leeway in terms of choosing whom they want to do business with, this puts pressure on the vendor to sell themselves in the best light possible.
+Usually, the “big” channel partners have more leeway in terms of choosing whom they want to do business with.
+Consequently, vendors are pressured to sell themselves in the best light possible.
 This responsibility largely depends on the channel account manager’s (CAM’s) ability to stimulate engagement and activation with the big partners.

 In the process of influencing a partner to carry a vendor’s product, there is, at times, a fair amount of romanticizing involved.
 As so, vendors tend to go heavy on what partners want to hear: Incentive plan, market position, MDF/Co-op budget, etc.

-Partners, on the other hand, adopt a similar approach, relying on the three-headed monster of PIP to counter any stigma or bias vendors might have towards smaller channel partners:
+Partners, on the other hand, adopt a similar approach.
+They rely on the three-headed monster of PIP to counter any stigma or bias vendors might have towards smaller channel partners: